The Macquarie-PHA Applied History Award

 The winner receives β€‹a citation and a prize of $1000 at the Annual History Lecture during NSW History Week.
 Winners will also be promoted via social media, online and in the PHA’s newsletter.

-Click this link to view the Award presentation.
+Click this link to learn more about the Award presentation.

 Prior to 2020, the PHA (NSW & ACT) sponsored an annual Public History Prize.
 This prize was open to NSW and ACT students engaged with the field and practice of public history.
 The winner received a certificate and prize of $500, presented at the PHA NSW & ACT’s Public History Prize awards night.